raimohanska/bacon-jquery-bindings/README.md

 ## API

-The `bacon.query` API consists of methods for creating a `Model` representing the state of a DOM element or a group of DOM elements.
+The `bacon-dom` API consists of methods for creating a `Model` representing the state of a DOM element or a group of DOM elements.
 This API is published as `Bacon.$`, and the same object is returned when using AMD or CommonJS.